0x1eef/ryo.rb/README.md

 # ryo.rb

 ryo.rb is an implementation of prototype-based inheritance in pure Ruby.
-The library is heavily inspired by JavaScript's implementation, in particular Ryo ports JavaScript's [`Object.create`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create).
+The library is inspired by JavaScript's implementation, in particular Ryo ports JavaScript's [`Object.create`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create).
-The objects returned by Ryo's `Object.create` are similar to instances of Object from JavaScript, or OpenStruct from Ruby.

 ## Comparisons

 **1. Compared to JavaScript's "Object"**

-Ryo is heavily inspired by JavaScript - it is the point of reference a lot of the time, including in regards to using prototypes for inheritance.
+Ryo is inspired by JavaScript - it is the point of reference a lot of the time, especially in regards to using prototypes for inheritance.
 There are Ryo equivalent's to JavaScript - for example, in JavaScript `Object.create(null)` is equivalent to `Object.create(nil)` in Ryo.
+The number of JavaScript equivalents in Ryo is plentiful, for example `Ryo.delete` is the equivalent to JavaScript's [`delete` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/delete), and `Ryo.assign` is equivalent to JavaScript's
+[`Object.assign`]().
+There are more that are covered later in the **Examples** section.

+Ryo implements most of its functionality through singleton methods on the `Ryo` module.
+It is similar to how JavaScript's `Object` has static methods that work regardless of what monkey patches an object might have.
+Ryo follows a similar path as JavaScript where Ryo objects and Ryo's functionality are separated (as much as possible).

 **2. Compared to OpenStruct**

-The comparison with OpenStruct was too long to include with the README - about four paragraphs.
-It is available to read separately at [docs/comparison_with_openstruct.md](docs/comparison_to_openstruct.md), and it explains some of the ideas behind Ryo.
+**TODO**

 ## Examples

 **Introduction**

-The examples use `Object.create` - a monkeypatch that is opt-in by requiring `ryo/core_ext/object`.
-The examples use the monkeypatch - if they didn't they could use `Ryo::Object.create` instead.
+The examples use `Object.create` - a monkeypatch that is opt-in by requiring `ryo/core_ext/object`. if they didn't, they could use `Ryo::Object.create` instead.
+Both of those mentioned methods return instances of Ruby's Object class, with some inherited behavior to make them Ryo objects.

+Ryo objects can also be instances of BasicObject, either by using the opt-in monkeypatch `BasicObject.create` (`ryo/core_ext/basic_object`) or by using `Ryo::BasicObject.create`.

 **Prototypes**

-This example illustrates how prototype-based inheritance works when using Ryo.
-It is a long example but with each step documented.
+This example illustrates how prototype-based inheritance works in Ryo.
+It is a long example with each step documented.
 The JavaScript equivalent to this example can be found at [readme_examples/js/prototypes.js](readme_examples/js/prototypes.js).

+Early in the example you will come across, `Ryo.fn` - which can also be written as `Ryo.function`.
+It returns an object that is similar to a lambda, with a key difference: its self is bound to the object it is assigned to.
+This provides equivalent JavaScript behavior.

+At the end of the example you will come across `Ryo.delete(matz, "language")`, it is equivalent to JavaScript's [`delete` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/delete).

 ```ruby
 require "ryo"